Money purchase annual allowance

 - buying a lifetime annuity (i.e. not accessing new flexible annuity options), or

-- moving to a flexi-access drawdown arrangement and taking NO income
+- moving to a flexi-access drawdown arrangement and taking NO income.

-- Taking a small pots lump sum
+- Taking a small pots lump sum.

-- Taking income from a beneficiary’s flexi-access drawdown
+- Taking income from a beneficiary’s flexi-access drawdown.

 A trigger event will not occur where the whole of the fund is made up of a disqualifying pension credit at the time of a payment from the member’s flexi-access drawdown fund.
 A disqualifying pension credit is where the pension credit in relation to a pension sharing order comes from benefits already in payment.

-The following is a very basic example of how money purchase pension contributions are treated in the tax year that the trigger event applies.
+The following is a very basic example of how money purchase pension contributions are treated in the tax year that the first trigger event applies.

-- Employer pays monthly contributions of £2,400 on the 1st of each month
+- Employer pays monthly contributions of £1,000 on the 1st of each month.

-- Pension input period (PIP) is tax year 2016/17 (Since tax year 2016/17, pension input periods are just set to the tax year.)
+- Pension input period (PIP) is tax year 2021/22.

-|Contributions paid from 1 May 2016 to 1 November 2016 inclusive||7 x £2,400 = £16,800|
+|Contributions paid from 1 May 2021 to 1 November 2021 inclusive||7 x £1,000 = £7,000|

-|Trigger date||1 November 2016|
+|Trigger date||1 November 2021|

-|Contributions paid from 1 December 2016 to 1 April 2017 inclusive||5 x £2,400 = £12,000|
+|Contributions paid from 1 December 2021 to 1 April 2022 inclusive||5 x £1,000 = £5,000|

-The contributions paid before or on the trigger date will be measured against an alternative annual allowance of £30,000 (£40,000 - £10,000).
+The contributions paid before or on the trigger date will be measured against the alternative annual allowance (£40,000 less the MPAA).
 Those paid after the trigger date are measured against the MPAA.
 In this example, an annual allowance tax charge would arise as contributions after the trigger event exceed the £4,000 MPAA.

 Where someone has exceeded the MPAA, they will be subject to the annual allowance charge.
 Further information can be found under our Annual Allowance FAQs.

-What if the tapered annual allowance applies as well as the MPAA?(Expand content) (Minimise content)
+What if the tapered annual allowance applies as well as the MPAA?(Expand content) (Minimise content) (Content loading)